What is Keyword Explorer?

 Understanding the results page

-The first thing to notice about this page when you scroll down are the three tabs that separate the results into either “Keyword Data”, “Insights” or “Cluster”.
+The first thing to notice about this page when you scroll down are the two tabs that separate the results into either “Keyword Data”, “Insights”.

 The Keyword Data tab is essentially a complete list of keywords relevant to the seed that has been pooled directly from the Google databases.